rgroves/fcc-chi-wheel-of-prizes/game-specifications-doc.md

 ### End of Round

-- [ ] Player with the highest current round score adds that value to their game total score
+- [ ] Player who solved the puzzle adds their current round score to their game total score
 - [ ] Display all players total scores briefly before the next round starts

 ## Future Enhancements